A new economic model is taking shape

 Developers building on AI are not the enemy.
 They are the market.
 The question is whether publishers can participate in that market on fair terms — and the answer, for the first time, is yes.

 Cloudflare's role in this transition is to be the infrastructure layer that makes the new model work — for both sides.
 Bot Management and AI Crawl Control give publishers the ability to define who accesses their content and on what terms.
-Crawler Hints and the /crawl endpoint give developers efficient, compliant access to the web's content.
+The /crawl endpoint gives developers efficient, compliant access to the web's content.
 Web Bot Auth gives everyone a cryptographic foundation for identity.
 The Attribution Dashboard gives publishers the evidence base to negotiate from a position of knowledge rather than assumption.

 The Programmable Web is being built.
 Cloudflare is building the access layer that determines whether it is built on extraction or on agreement.
 The terms are being written now — by publishers who block, by developers who comply, and by AI companies who are discovering that a web full of licensed, attributed, fairly compensated content is more valuable than a web of dark patterns and silent scraping.